liao961120/intra/main.md

 Running the simulation specified in Eq.
-(4) with the parameter values in Table 1 gives \textsc{Figure} \ref{fig:sim}.
-The dashed curves in the figure sketch the trajectories of the *unobserved processes* over time---the gray curve plots the fluctuating environmental impacts on the measurement of cognitive reappraisal ($N_t$), and the smooth red curve plots the growth of the cognitive reappraisal skill ($P_t$).
-The latent score of the cognitive reappraisal scale ($M_t$), which is a product of the former two processes, is represented as the solid red curve, and the red dots scattering around the curve are the observed scores ($\mathrm{P_t^{obs}}$).
+(4) with the parameter values in Table 1 produces \textsc{Figure} \ref{fig:sim}.
+The dashed curves in the figure sketch the trajectories of the *unobserved processes* over time---the gray curve depicts the fluctuating environmental impacts on the measurement of cognitive reappraisal ($N_t$), and the smooth red curve illustrates the growth of the cognitive reappraisal skill ($P_t$).
+The latent score of the cognitive reappraisal scale ($M_t$), which is a product of the former two processes, is represented as the solid red curve, and the red dots scattered around the curve are the observed scores ($\mathrm{P_t^{obs}}$).

 ![\scriptsize A run of the simulation specified Eq.
 (4) with parameter values in Table 1.
 To avoid cluttering the graph, the grayed dashed curve representing the N-process is shifted upwards by 5 units (originally centered at zero).](fig/sim){#fig:sim}